Winter can be a snowy time of year across the UK, so here are some essential safety tips from us!

 As temperatures hit their yearly low, steel and other metals are much more likely to reach their ductile to brittle transition temperature (DBTT).
 This is when a metal becomes so cold that it turns brittle, rather than ductile, and winds up snapping instead of bending.
 For racking systems, this type of damage could lead to fatal accidents, so it’s vital to keep an eye on it during the winter.

 According to the University of New South Wales in Australia, “for some steels, the transition temperature can be around 0°C”.
 This means that, if your warehouse has ice on the floor, it’s possible that the steel in your warehouse is turning brittle and is already significantly weaker than it would be at a warmer temperature.
-It is yet another reason to keep an eye on the temperature in your warehouse and yet another reason to make sure that you have a SEMA approved racking inspection.
+It is yet another reason to keep an eye on the temperature in your warehouse and yet another reason to make sure that you have a racking inspection by a SEMA approved inspector.